3D Printing for Architecture Students

 3D printers need to print supports in order to print overhangs, as it cannot print plastic mid-air.
 Lots of supports can add cost to your print, and cause potential damage during removal.

-- Split your design into pieces to avoid overhang: you can glue these pieces together after, or design them in a way that they can snap together
+• Split your design into pieces to avoid overhang: you can glue these pieces together after, or design them in a way that they can fit together

 This design had many thin, tiny details that could not be printed, in addition to many overhangs.
 This is the picture of this design without supports.